Characterizing groupoid C*-algebras of non-Hausdorff \'etale groupoids

 \Proof Let ${\cal Z}$ be the collection of all finite subsets of $\Orb x$, seen as a partially ordered set under inclusion.
-Evidently $\cal Z$ is a directed set so, given $a$ and $b$ in $B$, we may consider the net $\{S_Z(a, b)\}_{Z\in \cal Z}$, defined by To say that the series in the statement is unconditionally summable to $\ft yx{ab}$ is thus to say that \lbldeq AdultConv
+Evidently $\cal Z$ is a directed set so, given $a$ and $b$ in $B$, we may consider the net $\{S_Z(a, b)\}_{Z\in \cal Z}$, defined by